alibaba/ice/packages/plugin-rax-compat/README.md

 ### `legacy`

 - Default: `false`
-- Enable legacy syntax to import Rax like this:
+- Enable legacy way to import rax as namespace, like `v0.6`:

 ```typescript
 import Rax from 'rax';